OIEIEIO/TerraGenesis/README.md

 ## Supporting the project

 MonetaVerde is a 100% community-sponsored endeavor.
 If you want to join our efforts, the easiest thing you can do is support the project financially.
-Both MonetaVerde and Bitcoin donations can be made to **donate.mcngreen.com** if using a client that supports the [OpenAlias](https://openalias.org) standard.
+Both MonetaVerde and Bitcoin donations can be made to **donate.mcn.green* if using a client that supports the [OpenAlias](https://openalias.org) standard.
 Alternatively you can send XMR to the MonetaVerde donation address via the `donate` command (type `help` in the command-line wallet for details).

 The MonetaVerde donation address is: